NBA Rumors: Signing Joakim Noah A ‘No-Brainer’ For Los Angeles Lakers, Says Eric Pincus

 “I can make a pretty easy argument that if Joakim Noah can still play, he’s a no-brainer for the Lakers.”

 At 33, there’s no doubt that Joakim Noah is already on the downside of his career.
 However, when given enough playing time, Noah can be a reliable contributor in terms of rebounding and protecting the rim.
-Noah will surely love the idea of playing for a legitimate playoff contender where he can prove that he’s still one of the best defensive big men in the league.
+Noah would surely love the idea of playing for a legitimate playoff contender, where he can prove that he’s still one of the best defensive big men in the league.